MIRA-KUMAR/Leetcode-Learning/README.md

 Return the array ans.

+# LeetCode 1971.
+Find if Path Exists in Graph

+There is a bi-directional graph with n vertices, where each vertex is labeled from 0 to n - 1 (inclusive).
+The edges in the graph are represented as a 2D integer array edges, where each edges[i] = [ui, vi] denotes a bi-directional edge between vertex ui and vertex vi.
+Every vertex pair is connected by at most one edge, and no vertex has an edge to itself.

+You want to determine if there is a valid path that exists from vertex source to vertex destination.

+Given edges and the integers n, source, and destination, return true if there is a valid path from source to destination, or false otherwise.

 # LeetCode 2016: Maximum Difference Between Increasing Elements

 Given a 0-indexed integer array nums of size n, find the maximum difference between nums[i] and nums[j] (i.e., nums[j] - nums[i]), such that 0 <= i < j < n and nums[i] < nums[j].
 Return the maximum difference.
 If no such i and j exists, return -1.